An Implementation of Page Allocation Shaping for Energy Efficiency

 Proceedings of Third Workshop on High Performance, Power-Aware Computing (HPPAC) Held in Conjunction With International Parallel & Distributed Processing Symposium, Long Beach, CA

 Tolentino, Matthew E.; Turner, Joseph; and Cameron, Kirk W., "An Implementation of Page Allocation Shaping for Energy Efficiency" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 34.